craftworksgmbh/craftworks-pynavio/TROUBLESHOOTING.rst

          sudo ln -s "$HOME/.docker/run/docker.sock" /var/run/docker.sock

 #.
-Run the firs command again and check that the (*) has changed to the ``default`` context.
+Run the first command again and check that the (*) has changed to the ``default`` context.

 Theoretically, each time you open a new terminal you will have to follow the same steps if you chose the temporal solution.
-However, for me I did it once and now it always works.
+However, the temporary solution might sometimes work permanently.